 Other books in this series include Thank You Bear, Good Luck Bear, Make a Wish Bear, I Miss You Mouse

-Other books by this author include Thank You Bear, Good Luck Bear, Make a Wish Bear, I Miss You Mouse
+Other books by this author which I have reviewed include Thank You Bear, Good Luck Bear, Make a Wish Bear, I Miss You Mouse

 Part of the Bear picture book series and revolving around a cuddly cub of a Bear.